thinksource/apiproject/README.md

 ### Download pulses

-1. download files as response csv format
+1. download files as response csv format, this is get method 'api/csv'

 ### TestCases in tests fold